Point of Sale via Shopify

 When it comes to the very practical sales process, you most likely have in-store transactions, online orders, returns, and refunds.

 With Shopify's POS system, you get an overview of all your sales, both physical and online, in one place.
 And even in a well-organized place.
-Say goodbye to endless spreadsheets and late-night calculations of numbers that just don't add up.
+Say goodbye to endless spreadsheets and late-night calculations of numbers that don't quite add up.

 A Better Customer Experience